-Sigma Theta Tau gives recognition to baccalaureate and higher degree prepared nurses and students who have demonstrated high academic achievement.
-Students are eligible for Sigma Theta Tau in their junior and senior years.
+Sigma Theta Tau International gives recognition to baccalaureate and higher degree prepared nurses and students who have demonstrated high academic achievement.
+Students are eligible for Sigma Theta Tau International in their junior and senior years.
 Students must meet eligibility requirements and be in the upper one-third of their class, along with demonstrating leadership qualities.
+Students interested or with questions should contact the Distinguished Representative.